 As of November 2012, more than half of the radio fitted rabbits were still alive, which meant they were successfully foraging and avoiding predators.
 The partners celebrated this as a successful result for a prey species.
 That year 28 kits were captive born.

 During 2013 and 2014, the breeding and release program grew significantly, nearly doubling numbers achieved in each of the previous years, with young rabbits released in Rhode Island and New Hampshire to augment those populations.
 2013 had 41 kits born in captivity, and 38 kits were captive-born the following year.

 With the Rhode Island Foundation providing an initial $15,000, and continued federal funding through the Pittman-Robertson Federal Aid Wildlife Restoration Program, administered by The Wildlife Management Institute, the breeding facilities were expanded in 2014.

 In 2015, the team partnered with the Queens Zoo in New York as a second breeding facility, hoping that this larger capacity would result in a significantly higher birth rate each year.
 2015 saw 22 captive-born rabbits and that number rose to 35 in 2016.

-As of 2022, a total of 3,400 young rabbits have been introduced to the wild in Rhode Island, New Hampshire, and Maine.
+As of 2022, more than 340 young rabbits have been introduced to the wild in Rhode Island, New Hampshire, and Maine.